-There is no known existing infrastructure on the site envisaged for the OCGT power plant substation and therefore will not be assessed any further.
+There is no known existing infrastructure on the site envisaged for the OCGT power plant and substation and therefore this potential impact will not be assessed any further.

 Recommendation for mitigation

 • In the unlikely event of infrastructure being found on the site, DEA&DP will be notified and appropriate measures will be implemented to mitigate any environmental impacts.